andya17/andya17.github.io/_pages/about.md

 permalink: /
 ---

 I am a student in the Geographic Information Science and Technology (GIST) program at the University of Massachusetts Amherst.
 This is a one-year M.S. program from which I expect to graduate after a capstone internship in Summer 2025.
-I am studying topics such as
+I am studying topics such as:
-* web- and desktop-based GIS software
+* desktop- and web-based GIS
+* remote sensing and image correction/interpretation
 * spatial analysis with vector and raster data
-* cartography principles
-* remote sensing and image correction/interpretation
+* cartography and data presentation
 * spatial databases and queries
 * extract-transform-load workflows